godatadriven/piven/README.md

 For additional examples, see the 'tests' and 'notebooks' folders.

-## Creating your own Piven model
+## Creating your own model with Piven layer

 You can use a Piven layer on any neural network architecture.
-REF REPO AUTHORS example convo network.
+The authors of the Piven paper use it on top of a bunch of [CNN layers](https://github.com/elisim/piven/blob/master/imdb/main.py) to predict people's age.

 This library uses the KerasRegressor wrapper from the tensorflow library to make scikit-compatible keras models.